wamp-proto/wamp-proto/spec/README.md

     [SUBSCRIBE, Request|id, Options|dict, Topic|uri]

  * `Request` is a random, ephemeral ID chosen by the *Subscriber* and used to correlate the *Broker's* response with the request.
- * `SUBSCRIBE.Options` is a dictionary that allows to provide additional subscription request details in a extensible way.
+ * `Options` is a dictionary that allows to provide additional subscription request details in a extensible way.
 This is described further below.
  * `Topic` is the topic the *Subscriber* wants to subscribe to.

 *Example*